Pastel-Gnome/AET-Project-2-Microkiss/README.md

 # AET Project 2 Microkiss
- Team Members: Victoria Porter & Amelia Lewey
+ Team Members: Victoria Porter, Amelia Lewey, & John Yoon

  In this project, we wanted to recreate the iconic scene in Princess and the Frog with the very simple options that the servos provided.
 We could